Skip to main content

 (c) intermediate bulk containers conforming to Clause 4.2.3.1.(1)(a) having an individual capacity of not more than 3000 L.

-(2) Except as otherwise stated in this Part, this Section does not apply to
+(2) Except as otherwise stated in this Code, this Section shall not apply to

 (b) liquids in the fuel tank of motors or engines,

-(c) distilled beverage alcohol in closed containers that are stored in accordance with Part 3 of Division B of NRC, “National Fire Code of Canada”,
+(c) distilled beverage alcohol in closed containers when stored in conformance with Part 3,

-(d) food and pharmaceutical products that are stored in closed containers with a capacity of not more than 5 L,
+(d) food and pharmaceutical products when in closed containers having a capacity of not more than 5 L,

-(e) alcohol-based hand sanitizer products that have a capacity of not more than 1.2 L and that are in use, or
+(f) alcohol-based hand sanitizer products that have a capacity of not more than 1.2 L and that are in use.

 (3) Portable tanks having a capacity greater than 2500 L shall be installed in conformance with Section 4.3.